-A time of stress and not getting out causes many to start over-eating and indulging in the comfort foods or eat for the sake of it just because there’s nothing else to do.
+A time of stress and not getting out causes many to start over-eating and indulging in comfort foods or eat for the sake of it just because there’s nothing else to do.
 WRONG!
 Don’t let that be an excuse.
 No, No, No!

 I know it’s hard because I do it myself and I have to really stop and think about it.
 To help me I have a post-it note stuck on the fridge that says “Are you really truly hungry right now?”
 This is a great reminder that works for me.

-Drinking lots of water and keeping hydrated is crucial as it really helps your overall wellbeing (mind and body function), stops you feeling so tired, and also aids concentration and physical health.
+Drinking lots of water and keeping hydrated is crucial as it really helps your overall wellbeing (mind and body function), stops you from feeling so tired, and also aids concentration and physical health.

 It is recommended that we should drink at least 4 to 6 glasses a day and that doesn’t mean downing a glass of water.
 Gentle easy drinking throughout the day.
-With that, to ensure that you eat well with a mixture of fruit and vegetables.
+With that, ensure that you eat well with a mixture of fruit and vegetables.

-Whether you are stuck on the screen for work or pleasure you still must have down time.
+Whether you are stuck on the screen for work or pleasure you still must have downtime.
 I’m super bad for this to be honest that now I have to set myself an alarm that goes off in another room, so I have to get up.

 Don’t just sit in front of a screen all day.
 It’s not the best way to spend long periods of time and it can also not be very productive.
 Remind yourself that it is also unhealthy due to the blue light from devices.